You are here:

 - Public spaces along rivers and lakes offer residents opportunities for community gatherings, recreation and environmental education.
-Boating, swimming, fishing, picnics — places and activities families and neighborhoods can enjoy together.
+Public spaces also provide places and activities families and neighborhoods can enjoy together, such as:

-- In addition, increased access to waterways can spur the creation of new jobs and the growth of local businesses, whether cleaning up polluted or abandoned properties, opening businesses along the waterfront or working on water protection efforts like green infrastructure projects.
+- In addition, increased access to waterways can spur the creation of new jobs and the growth of local businesses, including:

 Why Should This Matter To You?

 Water quality touches all of us every day: through the water we drink from the tap, shower and swim in, and use to water our plants and crops with.
 Your local water utility serves a key role – treating wastewater and drinking water – but ensuring access to clean waters and the land surrounding them starts with you, your neighbors and local community organizations.

 Working hand-in-hand, community groups and local residents can help set up water quality monitoring, volunteer cleanup efforts and coalitions to speak out about water quality concerns to community leaders.
 By pooling efforts, your voice and hard work make the difference to your local waterways and to the community that depends on them.